ECE-597SD/AR-IoT/README.md

 We want to spend a majority of time on development phase and will work in an agile-like workflow.

 ## References
-[1] Browsing the Web of Things in Mobile Augmented Reality, HotMobile’19
+[1] T. Zachariah and P. Dutta, “Browsing the Web of Things in Mobile Augmented Reality,” Proceedings of the 20th International Workshop on Mobile Computing Systems and Applications, 2019.

-[2] Browsing the Web of Connectable Things, EWSN’20 https://lab11.eecs.berkeley.edu/content/pubs/zachariah20summon.pdf
+[2] T. Zachariah, J. Adkins, and P. Dutta, “Browsing the Web of Connectable Things.”
+[Online].
+Available: https://lab11.eecs.berkeley.edu/content/pubs/zachariah20summon.pdf.

 [3] Jo, D., Kim, G.J.
 IoT + AR: pervasive and augmented environments for “Digi-log” shopping experience.
 Hum.
 Cent.
 Comput.
 Inf.
 Sci.
 9, 1 (2019)